-Please also refer to Notes 2.4 and 2.8 of the financial statements for disclosure of the related accounting policies, Note 3 for disclosure of the related critical accounting estimates, assumptions and judgements and Note 22 for the PPE disclosures.
+Please also refer to Notes 2.5 and 2.8 of the financial statements for disclosure of the related accounting policies, Note 3 for disclosure of the related critical accounting estimates, assumptions and judgements and Note 21 for the PPE disclosures.

 We reviewed the Group's PPE to determine where impairment indicators exist.
-Based on existing market conditions, impairment indicators were identified mainly for the machinery and tug boats and barges category of assets.
+Based on existing market conditions, impairment indicators were identified mainly for the machinery category of assets.